Datasance/docs.datasance.com/ioFog_3.0/tutorial/manage-our-microservices.md

   to: Rest API
 ```

-We'll discover later on how to create and remove routes using iofogctl.
+We'll discover later on how to create and remove routes using potctl.

 ## Create Our First Microservice